mohsenil85/colorfinder/README.md

 Overall, the experience with fibers was very positive, and I'm excited for userspace threads to come to the jvm.

+The main drawback with quasar as an implementation is it can be tricky to get the java agent set up correctly.
+Also it seems like activity on the project has died out.

 Notes
 -----